dekuNukem/daytripper/advanced_usage.md

 Make sure **everything is on the same GND** when connecting external circuits!

-Unfortunately, TX does not have a dedicated trigger out pin due to limited microcontroller resources.
+Unfortunately, TX does not have a dedicated trigger out pin due to limited microcontroller pins.
 However, there is a debug output that prints out some serial data upon triggering, which you can parse.

 ![Alt text](resources/photos/tx_trig_out.jpg)